 Olive oil may be one of the healthiest foods you can eat for heart health.
 It reduces blood pressure and inflammation, protects LDL particles from oxidation, and may help prevent unwanted blood clotting.

-Other health benefits of extra virgin olive oil
+Other health benefits of extra virgin olive oil (Evoo)

 Although olive oil has mostly been studied for its effects on heart health, its consumption has also been associated with a number of other health benefits.